AI-Collaboratory/seed-catalogs/README.md

 The National Agriculture Library and the Internet Archive have digitized a collection of 18,390 seed catalogs that were selected from a [collection] of over 200,000 American and foreign catalogs dating from the 1700s.
-This repository a scratch space for the Digital Curation and Innovation Center ([DCIC]) at the University of Maryland for playing with the data.
+This repository is a scratch space for the Digital Curation and Innovation Center ([DCIC]) at the University of Maryland to play with the data.

 ## Utilities: